Sim Shagaya: DealDey and Konga.com

 company he owned to invest in DealDey.
 On 3 July 2012, he founded Konga.com with a capital from Swedish investment firm Kinnevik.
 According to Sim Shagaya, the primary aim of Konga.com is to "aggregate the youngest and fastest-growing market that was dispersed, under-served and that traditional retailers were simply failing to reach".

 uLesson Education Limited

 He founded the uLesson educational platform in 2020.

+Miva Open University

+Sim is also the founder and chancellor of Miva Open University which was recently launched and received its operating license in May 2023.